 Fight the signs of aging: The eye area is one of the first to show your age.
 Correcting drooping lids and descending brows immediately restores a more youthful look.

-Change your expression: Sagging and dropping brows can make you appear tired, stressed, angry or sad.
+Change your expression: Sagging and drooping brows can make you appear tired, stressed, angry, or sad.
 Some patients feel they look overly serious.
 Lifting the brow line will help soften your features and reveal your true expressions.

 Minimize wrinkles: Forehead lines and wrinkles continue to become more prominent as we age.
 A brow/forehead lift will help tighten and smooth the skin’s appearance.

-Conservative approach: Our plastic surgeon, Dr. Pinsky, is acutely aware that an over elevated brow can lead to a permanently “surprised” look that is not easily corrected.
-You can trust that their judgment and skill will avoid potential eyelid and brow distortions or asymmetry.
+Conservative approach: Your plastic surgeon, Dr. Pinsky, is acutely aware that an excessively tight brow lift can lead to an overly “done” look that appears unnatural.
+You can trust that he will use his judgment, expertise, and skill to avoid potential eyelid and brow distortions, or asymmetry.

-Gender consciousness: The male and female brows are different in terms of height and configuration and they must be treated as such.
+Gender consciousness: Male and female brows are different in terms of height and configuration and require a different approach.
 Dr. Pinsky understands the nuances associated with retaining a masculine or feminine result.

 Fluent in all surgical options: Depending upon your specific condition and goals, a correction may involve a coronal forehead lift, an endoscopic brow lift, a temporal lift or a combination of BOTOX® Cosmetic, fillers and/or fat grafting.
 Dr. Pinsky is familiar with all of the options, and will help determine the best approach for you.

-Coronal Brow Lift: Using a horizontal incision along the hairline—depending on forehead height and pattern of hair—excess skin is trimmed and re-draped.
+Using a horizontal incision along the hairline—depending on the height of the forehead and hair pattern—excess skin is trimmed and re-draped.
 Underlying muscles are tightened and the scar is typically hidden in the hairline.

-Endoscopic Brow Lift: In an approach similar to arthroscopic surgery, a series of small incisions is made and a scope is used to guide instruments to the target area.
+In an approach similar to arthroscopic surgery, a series of small incisions is made and a scope is used to guide specialized instruments to the appropriate treatment area.
 This procedure is utilized where there is little excess skin, and many patients prefer the smaller scalp incisions.

-Temporal Brow Lift: In the case of sagging along the lateral eyebrow, a temporal approach involves an incision made at or behind the temple hairline just above the ear.
-The muscles along the brows are repositioned and secured through the use of undetectable permanent sutures or dissolvable anchoring devices.
+In the case of sagging along the lateral eyebrow, a temporal approach involves an incision made along or within the hairline at the temple, just above the ear.
+The muscles along the brows are repositioned and secured with specialized sutures or dissolvable anchoring devices.